SizaSL/jdc_java/README.md

 # jdc_java
 JDC Java Basic Course

+## Prerequisite
+Docker and VS Code must be installed

 ## How to use this repo
 1. Clone this repo into your machine
 2. Open your cloned local repository folder with VS Code